opentx/opentx.github.io/_posts/2014-06-02-Rafael-Eric-Suarez-Nordlow-feedback.md

 ---
 layout: post
-title: "A BIG "thank you" to you for your fantastic and altruist eforts !"
+title: 'A BIG "thank you" to you for your fantastic and altruist eforts !'
 description: ""
 category: ""
 tags: [Feedback]